Dynamic-Capital/chatty-telly-bot/docs/api-documentation.md

 ## 👨‍💼 Admin Functions

 ### Version Notifications
-The bot tracks its code version using the `BOT_VERSION` environment variable.
+The bot tracks its code version (bot number) using the `BOT_VERSION` environment variable.
 When a new version is deployed, all admins receive a message with the updated version and the bot automatically refreshes its configuration and prompts.
+Admins also receive the current bot number and a status report whenever they start a new session with `/start`, ensuring the bot number stays current with each development.

 ### Dashboard Management
 ```typescript